-- A large number of moles, or several dysplastic naevi (multi-coloured).
+- A large number of moles, or dysplastic naevi (multi-coloured).

 - New moles appearing in adulthood, or unusual changes to any existing moles.

-There are other factors, mutations in genes related to cell growth can play a part, or severe sunburn at any time of life.
-Medication designed to supress the immune system increases the possibility of melanoma.
+There are other factors, mutations in cell growth genes can play a part, or severe sunburn at any time in life.
+Medication designed to suppress the immune system increases the possibility of melanoma.

 Support From Skin Care Network